-The businesses of Hospitality, Hotels, Wineries and Food and Wine Tourism
+The business of Hospitality, Hotels, Wineries and Food and Wine Tourism

 This module introduces the grape varieties that have established New Zealand's reputation as a country producing distinctive, quality wines.
-We will look at prominent wineries and winemakers who continue to enhance brand values and stories behind their international success.
-There will be a day visit to a vineyard in Waiheke Island and you will complete the Advanced Micro-credential qualification.
-Module includes:
+We will look at prominent wineries and winemakers who continue to enhance brand values and the stories behind their international success.

 The key to enhancing the customer experience is to develop communication skills that demonstrate a comprehensive understanding of wine, spirits, cocktails and other beverages as well as confidence in customer service.
 This module looks at the practical skills required to advise, sell and serve wine and other beverages.
 It includes a food and wine pairing workshop and participation in organizing and running a wine tasting event.

-International wine styles, Grape varieties, Wine production and their regions.
+International wine styles, grape varieties, wine production and regions

-Sales Management: Retail sales, Cellar door, Food and Wine Tourism
+Sales management: Retail sales, Cellar door, Food & wine tourism

 Technology can provide businesses with many helpful applications to structure the analysis of sales, costs, margins, inventory control as well as digital marketing.